kwoodham/sublime/README.md

 <a name="summary"></a>
 ## Summary

 This pretty much wraps up my wiki system.
 I use these scripts on Linux and Windows 7 every day, but there may be things about your system that conflict with these scripts.
 I'm not very good at trouble-shooting beyond my systems - and I've barely learned just enough Python to write these scripts.
-So... if you're having trouble let me know, but I can't make any promises.
+So... if you're having trouble let me know (my gmail is `kwoodham`), but I can't make any promises.

 \- Kurt